Wait-Free SPSC Queues in Java

 The wait-free revolution

-Here's the key insight: in SPSC, we don't need locks at all.
+Here's the key insight: in SPSC (Single-Producer Single-Consumer), we don't need locks at all.
 We just need to ensure two simple invariants.
 The producer must be able to reliably see when the buffer is full by reading the consumer's tail index and writing its own head index, allowing it to determine if there is space available.
 The consumer must be able to reliably see when the buffer is empty by reading the producer's head index and writing its own tail index, allowing it to determine if there is data available to consume.

 The implementation